knightr1d3r007/OWASP_IOTgoat_for_A5-V11_mini_router/README.md

 dd if=/dev/zero bs=1M count=16 of=16MBpadded.bin

-2.- We will need a new Uboot for our Wireless attack gadget.
+2.- We will need a new Uboot for our Mini router.
 (Thanks to Wert-Wert)

 Get it from this site https://disk.yandex.com/d/ubSsjNZU34Xk2L

 Choose the file/image called 'Uboot_usb_256_03.img'

 3.- Merge the new Uboot with the blank canvas